Sliplining: Installation methods

-Using either method the annular space between the two pipes must be grouted.
+Using either method, the annular space between the two pipes must be grouted to secure the new carrier pipe, transfer loads effectively, and enhance overall stability against external pressures.
 In the case of sanitary sewer lines, the service laterals must be reconnected via excavation.

 Advantages

 Sliplining is generally a very cost-effective rehabilitation method.
-It is also very easy to install and requires tools and equipment widely available to any pipeline contractor.
-Segmental sliplining may not require bypassing of the existing flow.
+It is also easy to install and requires tools and equipment widely available to any pipeline contractor.
+Additionally, bypassing the existing flow may not be required when applying segmental sliplining.

 Limitations

-The new pipe will generally have a significantly reduced cross sectional area because of the size difference between the inside diameter of the existing pipe and the outside diameter of the new pipe, as well as the wall thickness of the new pipe.
+The new pipe will generally have a significantly reduced cross sectional area because of the size difference between the inside diameter of the host pipe and the outside diameter of the liner pipe.
 Sewer laterals must be reconnected via excavation.
-Laterals can be welded to liner without excavation if man entry size pipe.
+Laterals can be welded to the liner without excavation when the host pipe and installed carrier provide a man-entry opening large enough for workers and equipment to access the liner interior, allowing internal reconnection of service laterals from inside the pipe.
 Installation usually requires excavation at the insertion and receiving pits.
 Continuous sliplining generally requires bypassing the existing flow.
 Storm culverts are often installed without bypass pumping.

 If the HDPE pipe has been butt welded, the external bead can be removed from the pipe, which is done with an 'external de-beader' tool.
 This provides a smooth exterior on the HDPE pipe, allowing it to pass through the existing pipe more easily.
 Because the weld bead does not contribute any strength to the butt-welded join, removing it is no detriment to the strength or pressure rating of the pipeline.
 Some pipeline owners may prefer to leave the bead in place as it often does not affect the installation.
 The bead may be ground down or stripped off as a HDPE carrier pipe is pulled through its host pipe.